djeada/Markdown-Table-Of-Contents-Generator/README.md

 <h2>Prerequisites </h2>

-Python installed on your machine.
+Python installed on your machine. </br>
+A file in md format for which you want to generate the table of contents.

 <h2>Installing</h2>

 Just copy the main.py file and run it.

 <h1>Usage</h1>
-Run from the terminal.
+Run from the terminal. </br>
-First argument: file path (Default value: README.md) Second argument: name of the table of contents (Default value: Table of Contents)
+First argument: file path (Default value: README.md)</br>
+Second argument: name of the table of contents (Default value: Table of Contents)</br></br>
 Example on Linux Bash:
 ```
-python3 main.py README.md Table\ Contests
+python3 main.py README.md Table\ Contents
 ```

 <h1>Contributing </h1>